Mexico, United Mexican States

 Basic Task of the Military Medical Service

-To rely on an integral health service of excellence.
-With national & international recognition, generating knowledge, technology & investigation, targeted on diagnosis.
-Treatment & rehabilitation of military staff and its holders.
+To rely on an integrated health service of excellence.
+With national & international recognition, generating knowledge, technology & investigation, targeted on the diagnosis.
+Treatment & Rehabilitation of military staff and its holders.

 Health General Directorate

 - Coordinate medical, psychological and functional selection of candidates for the Army and Air Force.

 - Propose – to the SecDef – the candidates to occupy the different positions of the Health Echelons established in the legislation in force, as well as respond to requests made by Directors and Chiefs to create and occupy positions.

 - Supervise that echelons of this Support Service provide medical care with quality, kindness, and safety.

 - Carry out supervision visits to the Health Echelons in company with Regional Chiefs of the Health Service.

 - The program, coordinate and perform internal supervision and field evaluations required, through visits to execution bodies of the above Service.